 The following spring we laid out the garden perimeter, Mark Little plowed the ground, we cleared some brussh and built a fence to keep the critters out.
 From the first garden year (2010) to now, Monterey gardeners have benefited from this opportunity.
 After a few years of struggling without adequate water supply, Kenn Basler and Joe Baker teamed up to design and build a system for collecting rain water from the community center roof in large tubs which are slightly uphill from the garden, so that there is gravity-fed water now to the water tanks within the garden fence.

-Each spring the gardeners have held a seedling and plant sale on Memorial Day weekend with the assistance of Stephen Enoch and the Gould Farm Greenhouse crew, who plant and raise most of the seedlings for the sale.
+For the first few springs the gardeners held a seedling and plant sale on Memorial Day weekend with the assistance of Stephen Enoch and the Gould Farm Greenhouse crew, who planted and raised most of the seedlings for the sale.